-by veteran Cartoon Animator content developer – Garry Pye
+by veteran Cartoon Character Animator content developer – Garry Pye

 Being able to draw or animate does not guarantee success when it comes to making money from your talents.
-Having been a content developer in Reallusion’s 2D Marketplace since 2014, through hard work and good customer relations, I have built my own brand and have enjoyed considerable success, to the point that I was able to sell my family business and fulfill my dream of making content development my full time profession.
+Having been a content developer in Reallusion’s 2D Marketplace since 2014, through hard work and good customer relations, I have built my own brand and have enjoyed considerable success, to the point that I was able to sell my family business and fulfil my dream of making content development my full-time profession.